UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Resistive circuit

 Fig. 7.
-Circuit with resistors.
+Circuit with resistors for measuring using probes.